Programs

 • No, overhead and indirect costs are not allowed.

-Who constitutes as a “signing official”?
+Who can serve as a “signing official”?

 • A signing official is any individual at your institution that has the authority to sign contracts.